datagrok-ai/public/help/access/open-api.md

 :::tip

 When using the OpenAPI connector in Datagrok, you're not limited to only retrieving data from external services; you can also perform any action that the service allows.
-For instance, you can automatically provision virtual machines using the Amazon AWS Swagger, create Jira tickets, or even make purchases on eBay.
+For instance, you can automatically provision virtual machines using the Amazon AWS Swagger, create Jira tickets, or even make purchases on eBay right from the Datagrok UI.

 :::